 For some reason, I woke up this morning thinking about Charlie Brown.

 Remember Charlie Brown playing football?
-Remember how his sister Lucy held the ball for him to kick, and just as he was about to kick, she moved the ball, and he fell flat on his back?
+Remember how his best friend’s sister Lucy held the ball for him to kick?
+And just as he was about to kick, she moved the ball, and he fell flat on his back?
 Remember how this happened EVERY.
 SINGLE.
 TIME?

-That image came to my mind this morning, as I was about to open one more rendition of Marki Talley the Web Worker, in the form of a new website, and ask for feedback.
+That image came to my mind this morning, as I was about to open one more rendition of Marki Talley, Writer/Editor, in the form of a new website, and ask for feedback.

-And this morning I woke up doubting the wisdom of doing that.
+And I woke up doubting the wisdom of doing that.

 I’m talking about the invincible Lucy van Pelt.

 Charlie Brown should know by now: you can’t please Lucy.
+She doesn’t want to be pleased.
 If she can’t find something to pick on, she’ll make something up.
 You humble yourself, you beg and plead your lowly case that she please, please, please leave you alone.
 You confess it’s all your fault (whether it is or not).
-Just as you think you can’t get any lower, she calls you crybaby, so you stand up tall and boast your achievements, and she’ll stomp those down, too, just in case you might risk thinking too highly of yourself.
+Just as you think you can’t get any lower, she calls you a crybaby, so you stand up tall and boast your achievements.
+She’ll stomp those down, too, just in case you might risk thinking too highly of yourself.

 Whether she’s an inner or outer critic, I must admit, I don’t know why anyone would enjoy doing that.

-The fact is, most of the world really doesn’t care very much about my website.
-The only people who care are the people affected by my business: me, current and potential clients, my family, and my closest friends.
+The fact is, most of the world really doesn’t care very much about my lowly website or me.
+The only people who care are the people I’m speaking directly to: me, current and potential readers, and sometimes my closest friends.
 Lucy really doesn’t care or need to care.

 So why do I keep handing the ball to Lucy?